 Atwix is a well distributed company.
 We have been working remotely for over 5 years now.
 In this way, we were lucky.
 We deliberately made this choice before the recent crisis forced our hand.
 We did this when few were and nobody had to transition.
 We made the leap after careful discussion and entirely based on a culture steeped in trust and teamwork.
 Of course the transition was not easy, and if we are being totally frank, it was not entirely smooth.

-We learned quickly that not being in the same office every day required a different approach to work – more discipline, more trust, better processes, smarter tools.
+We quickly learned that not being in the same office every day required a different approach to work – more discipline, trust, better processes, and smarter tools.
 Working remote from one another forced us to look differently at our people’s performance.
 As practice showed, traditional metrics, such as time at the office, were not very relevant.
-Providing guidance for peers and getting high quality work done on a tight schedule became criterias that truly mattered.
+Providing guidance for peers and getting high-quality work done on a tight schedule became criteria that truly mattered.
 It took time to transform our culture and for this “new” Atwix to no longer be “new”.
 But we knew why we did it and in the long run the benefits outweighed any short term struggles.

 One of the major ‘ahas’ we identified during our first distributed year was the realization that we still required human connection.
-It turned out that Slack and emails weren’t a good substitute to good old fashioned time spent together.
+It turned out that Slack and emails weren’t good substitutes for good old-fashioned time spent together.
 Being spread out across Atwix offices, home offices, cities and countries, we found ourselves craving shared experiences.

 Back in 2017 we even had a couple of Magento employees attend as guests – what a great time we had!
 Our events proved to be a great bonding experience.
 For many new employees, it was also the first time they met any of their peers in person.

-Anyway, you probably see what I’m getting at.
+You probably see where I’m heading with this.
 Flash forward to this year, we all badly want to spend time together, but how to do it?
 In June, for Team Atwix it became evident that an offline event was ruled out, so we had to think about alternative ways to connect.

 The first question I asked myself was what are the key components of an offsite?
 Why do we want to do this?
 Eventually I came down to two primary outcomes.
 First – we want our colleagues to foster and maintain personal relationships; second – we want to encourage that our team changes scenery, putting everyone in an environment that is far different from their everyday work-in-place setup.

 Effectively, we wanted to accomplish what a normal offsite meet would do – rekindle togetherness and reboot the mind – even if for just a little.
-So, we determined, why don’t we just focus on those two goals, shed conventional thinking and approaches, and find a way to make it happen?
+So, we determined: why not just focus on those two goals, shed conventional thinking and approaches, and find a way to make it happen?

 Having taken a part in Magento Association’s MA Connect event organization, which was produced on the Hopin platform, I realized we could use a little leveraged feature – Networking.
 Think of it as speed dating.
 Entering the networking room you are randomly matched with somebody else in that room where you have a certain amount of time to have a video chat.